ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 <center> <img src="{{ site.baseurl }}/img/new_script.png" alt="Img" style="width: 800px;"/> </center>

-__Remember to save your script, and to save it often!
+__Remember to save your script and to save it often!
 Once you've saved it, you'll see the file appear on the left under your scripts tab.__

 ### Visualise protected areas around the world

-Next up, we'll use the `Map` function to map the dataset and we will add a layer - you can then turn that layer on and off from the layer tab in the top right corner of the map window.
+Next up, we'll use the `Map` function to map the dataset and we will add a layer.
+You can then turn that layer on and off from the layer tab in the top right corner of the map window.
 You can also change the opacity.

 ```javascript
 // If you want to visualise the PAs around the world, you can use: